Tournament regulation

 • The team managers are responsible for any damage caused by its players.

-• Silence is prescribed in each school between 11 pm – 6 am.
+• Silence is prescribed in each school between 23.00-06.00 (11pm – 6am).
+Show consideration for the other teams.

 • It’s forbidden to play floorball inside the school.